mia-platform/documentation/docs/release-notes/stable versions.md

 sidebar_label: Stable versions
 ---

 A **stable release** is a version that has been thoroughly tested and is therefore as reliable as possible.
-It does not include all the latest new features of a beta release.

 Versions labeled as _stable_ are particularly suitable for on-premise updates and installations.